ElSrJuez/SimVarLights/README.md

 * Know how to edit a CSV file

 # Next Steps / ToDo
-* Gauge interest and feedback
+* Gauge interest and feedback - "gauge" - get it? : D
 * Testing and Cleanup
 * Adding more parameters to configuration file
 * Build and Release Management / Automation